9001/copyparty/README.md

 that'll run the command `notify-send` with the path to the uploaded file as the first and only argument (so on linux it'll show a notification on-screen)

+note that this is way more complicated than the new [event hooks](#event-hooks) but this approach has the following advantages:
+* non-blocking and multithreaded; doesn't hold other uploads back
+* you get access to tags from FFmpeg and other mtp parsers
-note that it will only trigger on new unique files, not dupes
+* only trigger on new unique files, not dupes

-and it will occupy the parsing threads, so fork anything expensive (or set `kn` to have copyparty fork it for you) -- otoh if you want to intentionally queue/singlethread you can combine it with `--mtag-mt 1`
+note that it will occupy the parsing threads, so fork anything expensive (or set `kn` to have copyparty fork it for you) -- otoh if you want to intentionally queue/singlethread you can combine it with `--mtag-mt 1`

-if this becomes popular maybe there should be a less janky way to do it actually

 ## hiding from google